Skip to main content

 Regional routing

 SmartAlex SIP ingress is geographically distributed.
 INVITEs are routed to the nearest region automatically based on your PBX’s public IP, keeping audio latency low.
-For South African customers, calls are typically routed via European ingress (60–80 ms one-way typical).
+For South African customers, calls are typically routed via European ingress (120 to 150 ms one-way typical).
 Dedicated SA regional ingress is on the roadmap.

 Next steps